th0rz05/safe-dl-framework/docs/module1.md

 - `data_poisoning`: Insertion of malicious data into the training set to compromise model behavior.
 - `backdoor_attacks`: Implanting hidden triggers that cause misclassification only under specific conditions.
-- `adversarial_examples`: Inputs crafted at inference time to manipulate predictions.
+- `evasion_attacks`: Inputs crafted at inference time to manipulate predictions.
 - `model_stealing`: Cloning a model by querying it and analyzing outputs.
 - `membership_inference`: Determining if a specific input was part of the training data.
 - `model_inversion`: Reconstructing training data based on model predictions.